The Moon and Serpent Bumper Book of Magic: Contents

-The Great Enchanters
+The great enchanters

 The book will present a "history of magic from the last ice-age to the present day, told in a series of easy-to-absorb pictorial biographies of fifty great enchanters," an area in which both Moores are readily familiar, Alan having been a practising magician for a number of years, and Steve having contributed to the Fortean Times journal since its earliest days, the paranormal, occult and magic itself being extremely familiar areas covered by that publication.
 This section, tentatively entitled "Old Moore's Lives of the Great Enchanters" is described by A. Moore as around "fifty-two full pages.. laid out a bit like the old Ripley's Believe it or Not, where you've got five panels with captions" describing the illustrations.
 These "great enchanters" will cover key individuals in the history of magic beginning with the alleged "first representation of a magician" – "the Dancing Sorcerer from the Trois Freres cave in France."

 Other notable individuals will include "the Persian Magi and Zarathustra" ("after the Stone Age shamanic period... the first record of actual magic") and various other real, fictional and debatable individuals including "King Solomon, Circe, Medea...
 Apollonius of Tyana [and] Merlin... the first white magician."
 Coverage will also be given to those individuals who "almost certainly existed, like Roger Bacon and people like that."
 Kevin O'Neill (co-creator with A. Moore of The League of Extraordinary Gentlemen) is set to illustrate a "seven or eight-page life of Alexander... done in a Radio Fun style... detail[ling] the life of Alexander of Abonuteichos who was the creator of Glycon," Alan's "patron deity."

-Extraneous materials
+Additional materials

-In addition to the hefty – a projected 320 pages – book itself, a "full range of entertainments will be provided" in addition, including (in typical Moorean fashion – see his 2007 Black Dossier for a similar cornucopia of bonus materials) "a lavishly decorated decadent pulp tale of occult adventure recounted in the serial form", "a full set of this sinister and deathless cult's never-before-seen Tarot cards" (illustrated by José Villarrubia), "a fold-out Kabalistic board game" and "a pop-up Theatre of Marvels that serves as both a Renaissance memory theatre and a handy portable shrine."
-This latter (theatre) is being designed by Moore's wife, the artist Melinda Gebbie.
+A "full range of entertainments will be provided" in addition, including "a lavishly decorated decadent pulp tale of occult adventure recounted in the serial form", "a full set of this sinister and deathless cult's never-before-seen Tarot cards" (illustrated by José Villarrubia), "a fold-out Kabalistic board game" and "a pop-up Theatre of Marvels that serves as both a Renaissance memory theatre and a handy portable shrine."
+This (theatre) is being designed by Moore's wife, Melinda Gebbie.

-Similar Moorean works
+By 2024 when the book was announced by John Coulthart the creation of tarot cards had been discarded but there was to be a chapter about the tarot.